Large websites can get messy — quickly. Having a consistent URL structure is the key to your sanity as an SEO. Here’s what you need to know.

 Websites, no matter their sizes, need to have a consistent and clear URL structure.
 Not only is this a best practice for SEO purposes, but for the users’ experience on your site.

 Which would you prefer to read?

-Write your URL structure for the user, not for Google
+1. Write for the User, Not for Google

-Ultimately, the URL should be written for humans, not bots.
+Ultimately, the URL (and SEO-friendly content in general) should be written for humans, not bots.
 As seen in the example above, the shorter URL is more pleasing to the human eye.